 My Beef Recipes….

-These are some beef recipes.
-I have used some with great results.
-Some I have found and want to share as they look delicious and tasty.
+Here are some beef recipes.
+I have used some of these with great results and the others I have wanted to share as they look delicious and tasty.
 I love cooked beef in all forms and I hope you can enjoy these easy recipes.
 Please send feedback and comments if you’ve tried any…

 ITALIAN RIB EYE STEAKS